 - Legal malpractice action arising from dismissal of a claim involving alleged patent infringement (Florida Circuit Court).
 Mr. Buttrick was hired by the defendants’ malpractice insurance carrier on the eve of trial, to “shadow” the trial and assist in developing trial strategy.
 The case resulted in a jury verdict awarding damages totaling approximately half of the amount sought, and the case was settled while on appeal.

-- Florida Department of Environmental Protection administrative proceeding (Florida Division of Administrative Hearings).
-Mr. Buttrick was hired by holder of an FDEP permit for a consolidated multi-slip residential docking facility, to help defend against a contentious permit challenge by neighboring landowners.
+- State administrative proceeding (Florida Division of Administrative Hearings).
+Mr. Buttrick represented the holder of a permit issued by the Florida Department of Environmental Protection for a consolidated multi-slip residential docking facility.
+The permit was the subject of a contentious challenge by neighboring landowners.
 Following extensive motion practice and discovery, the permit challenge was abandoned.

 - Suits against developer involving construction and land use issues (Florida Circuit Court, and Second District Court of Appeal).
 Mr. Buttrick defended WCI Communities, Inc., the developer of luxury hi-rise condominium residences, in multiple actions and appeals brought by neighboring property owners, involving construction and land use issues.
 Following favorable rulings by the Circuit Court, the suits were resolved favorably, by agreement, while on appeal.